( web-pages by Craig Rusbult, Ph.D. )

 I think naturalism (assuming "it happened by natural process")

-should be flexible, not rigid; it should be viewed as a starting
+should be flexible, not rigid; it should be viewed as the most useful starting

-be accepted) but methodological naturalism is not the same as philosophical
+be accepted.
+A methodological naturalism is theologically acceptable because it is not the same as a philosophical

-one type of design-directed action (in a miraculous-appearing creation
+but maybe not in practice, some types of design-directed action (as in a miraculous-appearing creation

-of life or modification of genes) could be detected
+of life, or a modification of genomes) might be detectable

 by using